-This biscotti is crisp, sweet, full of chocolate and will dip perfectly into your morning coffee.
+This Triple Chocolate Gluten-Free Biscotti Recipe creates a crisp, sweet and super chocolatey cookie.
+They will dip perfectly into your morning and/or afternoon coffee.
 I was getting ready to make espresso biscotti, that I’d been imagining I’d be dunking in my coffee, when my 12-year-old son walked into the kitchen and asked me three questions in a row, without pause and full of excitement . . .

 “What are you baking?
 Gluten-free, right?
 Lots of chocolate, right?”